Betsy Damon: Early life and family

 Damon was born in 1940 to American diplomat George Huntington Damon and Harriet Atkins.

-Damon is an aunt to journalist Arwa Damon, as well as a great-granddaughter of investment banker Henry Hornblower, founder of Hornblower & Weeks.
-She spent her childhood living in Istanbul.
+Edwin F. Atkins was Damon's great grandfather (Boston merchant Elisha Atkins initially traded in Cuban molasses and sugar.
+In 1883–1884, his son Edwin F. Atkins took ownership of the Soledad plantation near Cienfuegos to settle an outstanding debt from a local trading, which contained the largest botanical research garden in Cuba.
+Damon is an aunt to Arwa Damon, Syrian American, former journalist, founder of inara humanitarian organization providing medical treatment to refugee children, as well as a great-granddaughter of investment banker Henry Hornblower, founder of Hornblower & Weeks.
+She spent her formative childhood years living in Istanbul.

 Career

-Damon received her master's degree from Columbia University in 1966.
-She then traveled to Germany but returned to the United States in 1968 where she learned of the Women's Movement from American artist Joyce Kozloff.
-In 1972 Damon attended Womanhouse.
-After this visit, she began creating street art performances in New York City.
-Her performance, The 7000 Year Old Woman in 1977 in New York City, addressed feminist themes of violence and oppression through a ritualistic performance.
+Damon earned her Master of Fine Arts degree from Columbia University in 1966.
+After living in Germany, she returned to the United States in 1968, where artist Joyce Kozloff introduced her to the Women's Movement.
+In 1972, Damon attended the opening of Womanhouse, a landmark event in the evolution of her art.
+Following this, she organized a three-week women's arts conference and established the first feminist art studio at Cornell University.

-Damon has participated in a number of exhibitions and performances and her work has been featured in exhibitions at the Metropolitan Museum of Art.
-She was a founding member of the Women's Caucus for Art and received the Mid-Life Career Award from the organization in 1989.
-She won the Arts and Healing Network Award in 2000.
-At the age of 50, Damon changed the focus of her art to center on water, the conservation and protection of water and how it impacts society.
-Her efforts in activist art influenced the annual San Antonio River clean up, as well as educated many people on the importance of water.
-She is an international water artist who primarily focuses on ecological works.
-Her work raised awareness in China as well, her best known project being The Living Water Garden in the city of Chengdu in Sichuan Province, China, the first water-themed ecological park in urban China.
-In 2009, Damon was named as a Women's History Month Honoree by the National Women's History Project.
-Damon was awarded a Guggenheim Fellowship in 2023.
+Damon subsequently began creating street art performances in New York City.
+Her 1977 ritual performance, The 7000 Year Old Woman, addressed feminist themes of erasure, violence, oppression, and healing while bringing a female presence directly into public spaces.

+A founding member of the Women's Caucus for Art, Damon received the organization's Mid-Life Career Award in 1989.
+Her performance work involving stones and dry riverbeds led her to cast a 250-foot dry riverbed in Castle Valley, Utah, which was subsequently featured in several exhibitions.

+Around age 50, Damon shifted her artistic focus entirely to water conservation, environmental protection, and societal ecology.
+Her activist art influenced community initiatives such as the annual San Antonio River cleanup and raised international awareness of water systems.

+In China, she designed her best-known project, The Living Water Garden (completed in 1998) in Chengdu, Sichuan Province the first urban ecological park themed around biological water remediation.

+Damon won the Arts and Healing Network Award in 2000.
+She was named a Women's History Month Honoree by the National Women's History Project in 2009 and was awarded a Guggenheim Fellowship in 2023.